Risk for Breast Cancer after Treatment for Childhood Cancer

 Breast cancer risk can be increased after radiation therapy that includes the anterior chest wall, even in patients who have not yet developed breasts.
-This risk is highest when patients are treated with radiation fields that include the chest (like mediastinal radiation).
-The risk may also be increased with other types of radiation such as total body radiation or craniospinal radiation.
+Having radiation to the chest puts a woman at a higher risk of developing breast cancer than women of the same age group.
+Also, the higher the dose of radiation the greater the risk.

 When a risk is present, the increased risk of breast cancer usually does not occur until the mid-20s and/or at least 8 years after radiation therapy.

 - Let your provider know if you have had radiation treatment to the chest as a child.

 - Let your team know if you notice any changes to your breasts, lumps, or bumps.

 Prevention and Treatment